prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Enable Prometheus to be used as a receiver for the Prometheus remote write protocol.
-Defaults to the value of <code>false</code>.
+<p>Enable Prometheus to be used as a receiver for the Prometheus remote
+write protocol.</p>
-WARNING: This is not considered an efficient way of ingesting samples.
+<p>WARNING: This is not considered an efficient way of ingesting samples.
 Use it with caution for specific low-volume use cases.
 It is not suitable for replacing the ingestion via scraping and turning Prometheus into a push-based metrics collection system.
-For more information see <a href="https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver">https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver</a>
+For more information see <a href="https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver">https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver</a></p>
-Only valid in Prometheus versions 2.33.0 and newer.</p>
+<p>It requires Prometheus &gt;= v2.33.0.</p>
 </td>
 </tr>
 <tr>